zells/core/readme.md

 - **[Protocol](protocol.md)** - Protocol for message sending

+## Contributing

+Please don't hesitate to add to any document via pull requests.
+This can be typos or improvements of the structure or content of document.
+I will respond as soon as I can.

 ## License

 The documents and software in this repository are licensed under the [GPLv3] License.